seavanorth/Compilers-Principles-Course-Project/README.md

 ## Build

 1. Clone the repository
+2. Download [Visual Studio 2022](https://visualstudio.microsoft.com/zh-hans/vs/) and make the settings right for c++
+3. Get [Qt Visual Stuido Tools](https://marketplace.visualstudio.com/items?itemName=TheQtCompany.QtVisualStudioTools-19123) in Visual Stuido Tool Marketplace or get from [Qt](https://www.qt.io/blog/qt-vs-tools-for-visual-studio-2022) and make the settings right for Qt
-2. Open the project with [Visual Studio 2022](https://visualstudio.microsoft.com/zh-hans/vs/)
+4. Open the project Visual Studio 2022 and Run it

+You can google for details of each step!

 If you encounter any promblem, please google it.
 Sorry for not offering specific guides!